 Many parks in and around Hamburg like Planten un Blomen, the Alsterpark, the Stadtpark, and the old Elbpark provide recreational opportunities in bustling downtown Hamburg.
 In 2011, Hamburg was named the European capital of the environment for of its extraordinary achievements in the field of environmental conservation and sustainable development.
 Notable events such as the Port's Birthday, the Cruise Days, the Hamburg Marathon or the Night of Knowledge define the profile of a city where something is always happening.

 The TUHH campus is a place of pulsating ideas and encounters.
 Lectures, concerts, parties, company presentations and much more enrich the cultural atmosphere.
 There are many groups you can join to make music, sing or put on plays.
 Join the water sports group to canoe or the Academic Sailing Club to cover greater distances by yacht.
-The cosmopolitan make-up of the student body encourages intercultural exchange.
-Student members of StudIO, the Student International Organization, regularly present the cultures of their countries of origin.
 And all TUHH students meet with friends and relations at the annual Sommerfest or summer festival.